sylvaingml/sylvaingml.github.io/_posts/2015/02/2015-02-08-UITableView-proving-custom-edit-actions.markdown

 In this sample project, actions are visible when swiping from right to left, and this show a simple mean to replace the standard _delete_ action.

-Sample project is availabile [here](https://github.com/sylvaingml/ex-UIKit-UITableView-CustomRowActions)
+Sample project is available [here](https://github.com/sylvaingml/ex-UIKit-UITableView-CustomRowActions)